 The left part allows you to select the audience attributes you already know and the right part shows you the data.

 There is also a demographics overview which lets you see details like age, gender breakdowns, education levels, job titles, relationship statuses, and more.

 Another great way to find out what your target audience is like and what is troubling them is through online communities and forums.
 This is where people connect on shared interests and discuss their problems and solutions.

 We live in an era where public conversations are going on about almost all the topics.

-Let’s take Quora for example.
+Let’s take Quora, for example.
 It’s a website where people come together to ask and answer questions on anything that strikes their curiosity.

-It is one of the most high-traffic platforms on the web and full of questions covering a wide spectrum of topics.
+It is one of the most high-traffic platforms on the web and is full of questions covering a wide spectrum of topics.
 It also has a great interface to quickly skim through a lot of questions on a given topic.

 Just type your topic in Quora’s search bar and it’ll present you with relevant questions.
 Another awesome thing is it also shows how many people are following a question, indicating how important it is for your target audience.